 To qualify for A&A, you must require the daily assistance of another person to help you perform the tasks of daily living.

 To apply, you must submit VA Form 21-2680 that has been completed by your physician, showing proof of your need for assistance.

 Do I qualify for A&A if I need supervision because of my mental disorder?

 Yes.
 If you need regular supervision to keep you from harming yourself or another person, you qualify.

 Is A&A permanent?

-No. If you are hospitalized or your conditions improve enough that you no longer need daily assistance, you will no longer qualify.
+No. Aid and Attendance is only for in-home care.
+If you are put in a care facility (hospital, nursing home, etc.) or your conditions improve enough that you no longer need daily assistance, you will no longer qualify.

 How long does it take to receive my A&A benefits?